bartvbl/itslearning-dumper/README.md

 # It's Learning Complete Backup Tool

--- The NTNU It's Learning site has now shut down.
+**The NTNU It's Learning site has now shut down.
 You should consider any data you haven't backed up as gone.
-If you need a head start to dump the It's Learning site for your institution, I recommend you fork this project. --
+If you need a head start to dump the It's Learning site for your institution, I recommend you fork this project.**

 This script was written to export data from the course management system "It's Learning", as no proper method has been supplied for this previously.

 I'm writing and supporting this program in my spare time.
 NTNU does not officially support or authorise this project.

+USE OF THIS PROGRAM IS AT YOUR OWN RISK.
+Refer to the LICENSE file in this repository for more information.

 ## What does it do?